Skip to main content

 Substitute Ratio

-โญ Baking Powder (Best) 1 teaspoon per 1/4 teaspoon baking soda
+Baking Powder Best 1 teaspoon per 1/4 teaspoon baking soda May slightly alter the flavor with a mild tang but generally maintains a light texture.

 Detailed Guide: Each Baking Soda Substitute in Scrambled Eggs